kuzzleio/kuzzle/doc/2/guides/migrate-from-v1/introduction/index.md

 **Document Controller**

  - `document:mXXX`: these routes does not return a partial error when some actions fail.
 Errors are returned in the `errors` array.
+ - `document:mDelete`: does not return a partial error but returns deletion errors in the `errors` array

 ### Remove the CLI